DfX-NYUAD/Corblivar/README.md

 3) Parametrization of Power-Blurring Thermal Analysis
 -----------------------------------------------------
-**see thermal_analysis_fitting/ and doc/therma_analysis_octave.pdf**
+**see thermal_analysis_octave/ and doc/therma_analysis_octave.pdf**

-As indicated in 2), the thermal-mask parameters are obtained separately.
+As indicated in 2), the thermal-mask parameters are determined separately.
 The related Octave scripts should be run whenever the 3D-IC setup changes notably, i.e., when the number of layers, the outline, the heatsink, and/or the (magnitude of) power consumption of the benchmarks changes.

-To configure the Octave scripts, see thermal_analysis_fitting/parameters.m
+To configure the Octave scripts, see thermal_analysis_octave/parameters.m Note that given default parameters should be applicable for most GSRC-benchmarks-based experiments.

-To run the Octave scripts, either change directory to thermal_analysis_fitting/ and start scripts from there (octave optimization.m BENCH CORBLIVAR.CONF), or copy the scripts from thermal_analysis_fitting/ to separate working directories; see below and/or exp/run9.sh for further details.
+To run the Octave scripts, either change directory to thermal_analysis_octave/ and start scripts from there (octave optimization.m BENCH CORBLIVAR.CONF), or copy the scripts from thermal_analysis_octave/ to separate working directories; see below and/or exp/run9.sh for further details.

-The Octave scripts work like this: first, generate a floorplan solution; second, run HotSpot on this solution (note that specific and heterogeneous TSV densities are considered here);
+The Octave scripts work roughly like this: first, generate an initial floorplan solution, used as a baseline reference; second, run
+HotSpot on this solution (note that specific values for heterogeneous TSV densities are already considered here);
 third, match the power-blurring temperature map to the HotSpot map via a local search;
 fourth, output the related power-blurring parameters for the best match, which describes the HotSpot estimate most closely.
 For further details, see documentation_Octave.pdf.

-Note that Corblivar models the thermal impact of both regular signal TSVs and vertical buses, i.e., large TSV groups.
-Currently, regular signal TSVs are assumed placable within their related nets' bounding boxes, i.e., their superposed TSV densities are accordingly spread across the whole 3D-IC.
-Also, vertical buses are assumed to have tightest possible packing of multiple TSVs (100% TSV density) for the whole bus region, even if fewer TSVs would suffice for signal transmission.
+Note that Corblivar can model the thermal impact of both regular signal TSVs and vertical buses, i.e., large TSV groups.
+Regular signal TSVs are, however, only considered when the layout-generation option "Clustering of signal TSVs" is activated.
+Vertical buses are assumed to have tightest possible packing of multiple TSVs (100% TSV density) for the whole bus region, even if fewer TSVs would suffice for signal transmission.